letapicode/i-ask-therefore-i-create/parallel_tasks.md

     2. Implement analytics hooks for purchase events and funnels.
     3. Add configuration options for products, shipping and taxes.
     4. Document setup steps and example deployment flow.

+### Next-Generation Features

+167. **Augmented Reality App Preview**

+   - Render generated UIs as AR overlays using WebXR.
+   - Allow basic layout adjustments through AR gestures.
+   - Save modifications back to the orchestrator service.
+   - Task details: Provide an AR viewer page under `portal/ar` that loads components from generated apps.
+Changes made in AR should update layout metadata stored by the orchestrator.
+  - Steps:
+    1. Create `portal/ar/index.tsx` with WebXR AR setup.
+    2. Add `/api/arLayout` routes in `apps/orchestrator` to read and write layouts.
+    3. Persist layout updates in `services/analytics` for history.
+    4. Document the workflow in `docs/ar-preview.md`.

+168. **Federated Model Training Service**

+   - Collect local model updates from users without sharing raw data.
+   - Apply differential privacy when aggregating updates.
+   - Provide an opt-in setting for community model sharing.
+   - Task details: Introduce `services/federated-training` to merge weight updates and periodically publish new model checkpoints.
+  - Steps:
+    1. Scaffold a NestJS service under `services/federated-training`.
+    2. Implement update aggregation and privacy noise routines.
+    3. Expose `/api/modelUpdate` endpoints in the orchestrator.
+    4. Add documentation and opt-in instructions in `docs/federated-training.md`.

+169. **Accessibility Audit Pipeline**

+   - Run axe-core against generated projects to report WCAG issues.
+   - Expose results via an API endpoint and portal page.
+   - Suggest automated fixes when possible.
+   - Task details: Build a script in `tools/a11y-scan.ts` and wire it into the orchestrator so users can request audits on demand.
+  - Steps:
+    1. Add the scanner script under `tools` with axe-core.
+    2. Create `/api/a11yReport` in `apps/orchestrator` invoking the script.
+    3. Implement `portal/a11y.tsx` to display findings and fix buttons.
+    4. Document usage in `docs/accessibility-audits.md`.

+170. **Synthetic Data Generation Service**

+   - Generate anonymized test data using a generative model.
+   - Offer a CLI and microservice for on-demand dataset creation.
+   - Provide domain-specific templates for common industries.
+   - Task details: Place dataset logic in `services/synthetic-data` and integrate with the orchestrator for easy seeding.
+  - Steps:
+    1. Create a CLI tool `tools/synthetic-data.ts` for local generation.
+    2. Build a REST API in `services/synthetic-data` for remote requests.
+    3. Add `packages/codegen-templates/data-templates` with sample schemas.
+    4. Document privacy considerations in `docs/synthetic-data.md`.

+171. **Blockchain Plugin Licensing**

+   - Record plugin purchases on a blockchain ledger to verify ownership.
+   - Validate licenses when installing plugins from the marketplace.
+   - Support resale or subscription models via smart contracts.
+   - Task details: Extend `services/plugins` so purchases are written to Ethereum or Polygon and checked during plugin installation.
+  - Steps:
+    1. Add a blockchain helper module under `packages/data-connectors/blockchain`.
+    2. Update marketplace APIs in `services/plugins` to write purchase records.
+    3. Implement license checks in the plugin installer logic.
+    4. Document setup of wallet keys in `docs/blockchain-licensing.md`.

+172. **Offline LLM Support**

+   - Package an open-source language model for use without internet access.
+   - Provide a configuration option to toggle between remote and local models.
+   - Include acceleration and fine-tuning scripts for custom data.
+   - Task details: Enhance `tools/offline.sh` and the codegen service so generation works entirely offline when configured.
+  - Steps:
+    1. Add a Dockerfile under `offline-model` building the chosen model.
+    2. Expose a flag in `apps/codegen` to select the local model path.
+    3. Provide tuning scripts in `tools/fine-tune-local.sh`.
+    4. Document hardware requirements in `docs/offline-llm.md`.

+173. **AI-Based Accessibility Assistant**

+   - Analyze generated UIs for accessibility issues and suggest fixes.
+   - Surface recommendations directly in the portal editing pages.
+   - Use previous audit data to improve suggestions over time.
+   - Task details: Implement a lightweight recommendation engine in `services/a11y-assistant` that consumes audit results and provides remediation tips.
+  - Steps:
+    1. Create a service folder `services/a11y-assistant` with basic endpoints.
+    2. Store audit histories in a small database for trend analysis.
+    3. Display inline tips in `portal/editor` using a new React component.
+    4. Document workflows in `docs/a11y-assistant.md`.

+174. **Data Anonymization Tools**

+   - Provide CLI commands to anonymize exports before sharing.
+   - Integrate anonymization steps into orchestrator workflows.
+   - Automatically detect PII fields for common schemas.
+   - Task details: Add `tools/anonymize-data.ts` and orchestrator hooks to scrub datasets or logs before download.
+  - Steps:
+    1. Implement the CLI using transformers for CSV and JSON formats.
+    2. Register an orchestrator middleware that runs anonymization on exports.
+    3. Maintain a list of detected PII patterns in `packages/shared/pii.ts`.
+    4. Document best practices in `docs/data-privacy.md`.

+175. **Prompt Versioning and Management**

+   - Track prompt templates used for code generation.
+   - Allow editing and history review from the portal.
+   - Optimize prompts over time using analytics feedback.
+   - Task details: Store prompt versions in `services/prompt-store` and expose an editing UI so changes trigger new generation runs.
+  - Steps:
+    1. Add a small database schema in `services/prompt-store`.
+    2. Build REST endpoints for CRUD operations on prompts.
+    3. Create `portal/prompts.tsx` for editing and diff views.
+    4. Document versioning workflow in `docs/prompt-management.md`.

+176. **AI-Driven Query Optimization**

+   - Profile generated applications for slow database queries.
+   - Suggest index additions or query rewrites automatically.
+   - Apply approved optimizations during deployments.
+   - Task details: Introduce `services/query-optimizer` leveraging collected metrics to propose improvements.
+  - Steps:
+    1. Gather query stats via middleware in generated apps.
+    2. Analyze stats in `services/query-optimizer` and store recommendations.
+    3. Show findings in a portal dashboard with apply buttons.
+    4. Document how to enable profiling in `docs/query-optimization.md`.

+177. **Blockchain Connectors**

+   - Add connectors for blockchain networks alongside existing Stripe and Slack integrations.
+   - Enable generated apps to read or write on-chain data easily.
+   - Provide sample usage and authentication instructions.
+   - Task details: Extend `packages/data-connectors` with modules for Ethereum and Polygon RPC calls.
+  - Steps:
+    1. Implement connector functions in `packages/data-connectors/blockchain.ts`.
+    2. Update the connector registry in `packages/data-connectors/src/index.ts`.
+    3. Include examples in `docs/blockchain-connectors.md`.
+    4. Add tests mocking RPC responses under `tests/blockchain`.

+178. **Graph Database Templates**

+   - Offer code generation templates for Neo4j or Amazon Neptune.
+   - Provide connectors and schema examples for graph models.
+   - Integrate with the portal wizard so users can select graph databases.
+   - Task details: Expand `packages/codegen-templates` with a `graph-db` folder and supporting orchestrator logic.
+  - Steps:
+    1. Create sample graph schemas and CRUD operations in `packages/codegen-templates/graph-db`.
+    2. Add connector utilities in `packages/data-connectors/graph.ts`.
+    3. Expose a wizard option in the portal's new app page.
+    4. Document limitations and deployment steps in `docs/graph-databases.md`.

+179. **Multi-Region Disaster Recovery**

+   - Replicate backups across regions to reduce downtime risk.
+   - Automate failover and restoration procedures.
+   - Provide monitoring of replication status.
+   - Task details: Add Terraform scripts in `infrastructure/disaster-recovery` and orchestrator hooks to trigger cross-region backups.
+  - Steps:
+    1. Define S3 or blob storage replication in Terraform modules.
+    2. Schedule backup jobs in the orchestrator using existing cron logic.
+    3. Monitor replication metrics in `services/analytics`.
+    4. Document recovery steps in `docs/disaster-recovery.md`.

+180. **AI-Driven Code Review Service**

+   - Automatically analyze pull requests for quality and security issues.
+   - Comment suggestions directly on GitHub or the portal.
+   - Integrate with existing RL feedback loops to improve checks.
+   - Task details: Implement `services/code-review` that runs on CI and posts results to PRs using the GitHub API.
+  - Steps:
+    1. Create a review service under `services/code-review` with lint and security rules.
+    2. Add GitHub webhook handling in `apps/orchestrator` to trigger reviews.
+    3. Display review summaries in the portal activity feed.
+    4. Document configuration in `docs/ai-code-review.md`.

+181. **OpenTelemetry Tracing**

+   - Collect distributed traces across microservices for end-to-end visibility.
+   - Deploy an OpenTelemetry collector alongside existing monitoring tools.
+   - Visualize traces in the observability stack.
+   - Task details: Create an `observability` package configuring OpenTelemetry and integrate it with main services.
+  - Steps:
+    1. Add tracer initialization in `apps/orchestrator` and `services/analytics`.
+    2. Set up a collector under `infrastructure/observability` using Terraform.
+    3. Export traces to the preferred backend (Jaeger or Zipkin).
+    4. Document viewing instructions in `infrastructure/observability/README.md`.

+182. **Edge Deployment & CDN Integration**

+   - Support deploying generated apps to edge networks like Cloudflare Workers.
+   - Provide a codegen template for edge functions.
+   - Allow selecting edge deployment in the orchestrator.
+   - Task details: Create `infrastructure/edge` modules and a template under `packages/codegen-templates/edge` for low-latency deployments.
+  - Steps:
+    1. Write Terraform scripts for Cloudflare and Lambda@Edge in `infrastructure/edge`.
+    2. Add an edge option to the orchestrator job dispatcher.
+    3. Include an example template in `packages/codegen-templates/edge`.
+    4. Document usage in `docs/edge-deployments.md`.

+183. **AI ChatOps Assistant**

+   - Provide chat-based commands to manage deployments via Slack.
+   - Expose orchestrator actions like redeploy or status through the bot.
+   - Maintain conversation context for smoother interactions.
+   - Task details: Build `services/plugins/chatops` connecting to Slack webhooks and calling orchestrator APIs.
+  - Steps:
+    1. Implement the bot service in `services/plugins/chatops`.
+    2. Register Slack credentials and command routes in the orchestrator.
+    3. Add a setup guide in `services/plugins/chatops/README.md`.
+    4. Update `docs/plugin-marketplace.md` with installation steps.

+184. **AI-Generated Seed Data**

+   - Use an LLM to create realistic sample data based on the schema.
+   - Allow requesting seed data from the portal after app creation.
+   - Store generated rows in the app's database for demos.
+   - Task details: Add a `seedData` script in `packages/codegen-templates` and expose `/api/seedData` in the orchestrator.
+  - Steps:
+    1. Implement the generation script `packages/codegen-templates/seedData.ts`.
+    2. Add an orchestrator endpoint calling the script and inserting data.
+    3. Build a portal page `seed-data.tsx` to trigger generation.
+    4. Document the feature in `docs/automatic-data-seeding.md`.